The MoD and other parties

 Johanssen nodded weakly, he’d lost a fair bit of blood now and would need medical attention.

-Johanssen nodded again but now he was in a state.
-One of the principals sitting by the sideboard nodded and two of his men dragged Johansson by his feet, through the door, down to the third helicopter.
+One of the principals sitting by the sideboard nodded and two of his men dragged Johanssen by his feet again, through the door, down to the third helicopter.

 ‘What are they going to do?’ whispered Chloe.